 Our Position on the County’s “Zero Waste” Plans

-Montgomery County officials on November 25, 2024 released an update on the County’s plans to overhaul its waste management systems over the next decade.
-The plans include enhanced recycling, food waste composting, and new processes and technologies to reduce the amount of garbage being burned in the trash incinerator in Dickerson.
+At the same time, we restated our strong support for DEP’s overall initiative to remake its waste management systems over the next decade.
+That initiative includes enhanced recycling, an effort to compost all the county’s food scraps (commercial and home), a simultaneous roll out of unit pricing for residential trash (pay only for what you throw away), and new processes and technologies to reduce the amount of garbage currently being burned in the trash incinerator in Dickerson.

-Regrettably, however, the County’s announcement included a plan to continue trash incineration in Dickerson for up to eight more years—rather than shutting the incinerator down in April 2026 as previously scheduled.
-County officials said they have authorized the Northeast Maryland Waste Disposal Authority (an entity that manages the County’s waste disposal) to extend for five years (from April 2026 to April 2031) its contract with the private company Reworld (formerly known as Covanta), which operates the incinerator.
+On Nov.
+25, County officials said they have authorized the Northeast Maryland Waste Disposal Authority (an entity that manages the County’s waste disposal) to extend for 5 years (from April 2026 to April 2031, and on an “emergency” basis) its contract with the private company Reworld (formerly known as Covanta), which operates the incinerator.

 The announcement states that the County has the “option for early termination” of the contract.
-A planning timeline on the county website indicates, however, that decommissioning would not begin until 2030.
+A planning timeline on the county website indicates, however, that decommissioning would not begin until 2030 with full closure not until 2031 or even 2032.
+DEP officials on Jan 28 affirmed that timeline to the Council.
+(SCA has not been granted access to the terms of the contract or the clause/section that would allow early termination.)

-County officials say the reason for extending the contract is that trash incineration cannot be terminated until waste reduction strategies are substantially built-out and fully implemented.
+County officials say the main reason for extending the contract is that trash incineration cannot be terminated until (a) waste reduction strategies, (b) technological enhancements and (c) alternatives means of trash disposal, such as landfilling are substantially built-out and fully implemented.
+DEP claims that would take a minimum 5 years and more likely 6 to 7 years.

 Brief History